awsm-research/pycoder/README.md

 This repository contains the code for the paper [Syntax-Aware On-the-Fly Code Completion](https://arxiv.org/abs/2211.04673)

-PyCoder leverage a Multi-Task Training technique (MTT) to cooperatively learn the code prediction task and the type prediction task.
+PyCoder leverages a Multi-Task Training technique (MTT) to cooperatively learn the code prediction task and the type prediction task.
 For the type prediction task, we propose to leverage the standard Python token type information (e.g., String, Number, Name, Keyword),